Russia warns US of retaliation over Obama-era expulsions

-BRUSSELS • Russia is considering retaliatory measures against the United States over its expulsion of 35 diplomats and seizure of two diplomatic compounds last year, Russian Foreign Minister Sergei Lavrov said on Tuesday.
+BRUSSELS (AFP) - Russia is considering retaliatory measures against the United States over its expulsion of 35 diplomats and seizure of two diplomatic compounds last year, Foreign Minister Sergei Lavrov said on Tuesday (July 11).

-The threat of action represents a change in stance from the Kremlin, as Russia initially chose not to respond to the steps taken by then outgoing US president Barack Obama last December.
+The threat of action represents a change in stance from the Kremlin, as Russia initially chose not to respond to the steps taken by then US President Barack Obama in December.

-The subject, however, came up during US President Donald Trump's first face-to-face meeting with Russian leader Vladimir Putin last week.
+The subject, however came up during President Donald Trump's first face-to-face meeting with Russian leader Vladimir Putin last week.

 Get The Straits Times